SalehBorhani/kubeadm-k8s/README.md

 There are three bash scripts for the `master` node setup.
 you can clone your vm and join them to the `master` node.

-# setup master and slaves
+# setup master and worker

-Setting up master and cloning it for slave usage.
+Setting up master and cloning it for worker usage.

 * find more info in [containerd-kubeadm](./containerd-kubeadm.sh) comments.